 Flash trading is a practice of giving some stock traders an advantage over normal investors for a fee.
-The way it works is as follows, for a fee brokerage firms will allow traders a thirty millisecond advantage by allowing them to see the trades before the general public does.
-With the help of super computers running computerized trading programs, they can make large profits by employing high frequency trading.
+The way it works is as follows, for a fee brokerage firms will allow traders a thirty-millisecond advantage by allowing them to see the trades before the general public does.
+With the help of supercomputers running computerized trading programs, they can make large profits by employing high-frequency trading.
 Therefore, even if the margin is small the profits are substantial.

 This front running practice is clearly unethical.
-It is similar to insider trading and there have been proposals to ban this practice, however, on the direct edge exchange you can still flash trade.
+It is similar to insider trading and there have been proposals to ban this practice, however, on the direct edge exchange, you can still flash trade.
 At this point, most firms have voluntarily dropped this practice for fear of punishment.

 Flash trading was brought to light by the blog Zero Hedge, run largely by Dan Ivandjiiski, who himself has a lifetime ban on insider trading.
 Ivandjiiski accused Goldman Sachs of flash trading to amasses unusual economic profits.
-In fact, many people believe that Goldman Sachs is largely responsible for the economics problems in the USA.
+In fact, many people believe that Goldman Sachs is largely responsible for the economic problems in the USA.

 Why Flash trading is wrong

-Equity capital, is bought and sold on speculation with information that is not free and open information.
+Equity capital is bought and sold on speculation with information that is not free and open information.
 This makes it a form of insider information.
 It creates market instability and a concentration of power and wealth not connected with any productive economic endeavor.

-Economic profits need to be connected with value added productivity.
+Economic profits need to be connected with value-added productivity.
 I think I am a little Adam Smithian in my view of the world.
 When someone creates something of value, they are rewarded.

-Senetor Charles Schumer has called on the S.E.C. to ban this flash trading on the New York exchanges and with Forex.
+Senator Charles Schumer has called on the S.E.C. to ban this flash trading on the New York exchanges and with Forex.

 How to flash trade